custom-components/pyscript/docs/overview.rst

 function if true.

 Pyscript implements a Python interpreter using the ast parser output, in a fully async manner.
-That allows several of the “magic” features to be implemented in a seamless Pythonic manner, such as binding of variables to states and functions to services.
+That allows several of the "magic" features to be implemented in a seamless Pythonic manner, such as binding of variables to states and functions to services.
 Pyscript supports imports, although by default the valid import list is restricted for security reasons